 Visit Bandelier National Monument and Taos Pueblo on our Walking New Mexico Tour

 If you love learning about ancient civilizations that once inhabited the region you travel to, you might be surprised how much there is to learn so close to home.
 The Pueblos and their ancestors have inhabited present-day New Mexico for thousands of years when nomadic hunters began roaming the high desert during the ice age.
 Around 1,500 years ago ancestral Puebloans began farming and developed community-based villages—some of which are still preserved.
-Two examples, Bandelier National Monument and Taos Pueblo can be visited on our new Santa Fe and Taos: Walking New Mexico vacation.
+Two examples, Bandelier National Monument and Taos Pueblo can be visited on our Santa Fe and Taos: Walking New Mexico vacation.

 Bandelier National Monument